wasab1kastike/autobattles4xfinsauna/README.md

 - **Glass HUD overlays** (resource bar, build badge, and right-panel cards) are layered over the canvas with high-end gradients, blur, and accessible aria labels.
+- **Immersive ambience** crossfades a sauna-and-forest soundscape through Web Audio, with top-bar controls that remember volume, honor the mute toggle, and respect reduced-motion preferences.
 - **Hand-painted tactical sprites** render terrain, structures, and units with crisp vector art that scales cleanly across every zoom level.
 - **Perlin-sculpted fog-of-war** renders with cached noise masks and multi-stop